-Ships to be in readiness
+Ships to be in readiness to move

-38. (1) Vessels shall, at all times, be kept in a fit condition to be moved and, in default, the work may be performed by the Authority at the vessel's risk and expense.
-No vessel shall drop main steam or power without first obtaining permission from the Director.

-- (2) Vessels entering, leaving or shifting berth within a port shall be provided with sufficient hands for the purpose and shall have on board good and sufficient warps to the satisfaction of the Director, and shall be moored by such warps, and no warp may be cast off unless so authorised by the Director. - 39.
-If any mooring or marker buoy is dragged from its position or damaged by any vessel, the fact shall be reported immediately to the Director and the cost of repairing or replacing the said mooring or mark shall be paid for by such vessel.
+- 38. (1) Vessels shall, at all times, be kept in a fit condition to be moved and, in default, the work may be performed by the Authority at the vessel's risk and expense.
+No vessel shall drop main steam or power without first obtaining permission from the Director. - (2) Vessels entering, leaving or shifting berth within a port shall be provided with sufficient hands for the purpose and shall have on board good and sufficient warps to the satisfaction of the Director, and shall be moored by such warps, and no warp may be cast off unless so authorised by the Director.